wttech/Sling-Dynamic-Include/README.md

 * **Add comment** - adds debug comment: `<!-- SDI include (path: %s, resourceType: %s) -->` to every replaced component
 * **Filter selector** - selector used to get actual content
 * **Required header** - SDI will be enabled only if the configured header is present in the request.
 By default it's `Server-Agent=Communique-Dispatcher` header, added by the AEM dispatcher.
 You may enter just the header name only or the name and the value split with `=`.
+* **Ignore URL params** - SDI normally skips all requests containing any GET parameters.
+This option allows to set a list of parameters that should be ignored in the test.
+See the [Ignoring URL parameters](https://docs.adobe.com/docs/en/dispatcher/disp-config.html#Ignoring%20URL%20Parameters) section in the dispatcher documentation.

 ## Compatibility with components